 - With the help of the Kariega Conservation Volunteer Programme and it’s volunteers, the Foundation has managed to complete numerous projects at these schools and in the community, but there is still much to do!

 - We support and have joined efforts with the Kariega Project to ensure the effective implementation and sustainability of community projects.
 The Kariega Project is an amazing organisation doing very meaningful work and projects within the local community.
 Volunteers from the Kariega Conservation Volunteer Programme are again active in these projects.

-There are currently only three teachers and three classrooms for pupils from Grade 1 to Grade 9.
-This means that three grades are taught together in each classroom.
+There are currently six teachers and six classrooms for pupils from Grade 1 to Grade 7.
+This means that two grades are taught together in one classroom.
 Over the past six years the Kariega Volunteers have made weekly visits to assist the teachers with lessons in English, Maths, Biology and Science and are also involved in sport lessons after class.
 One of the main objectives is to improve English vocabulary, and there has been a marked improvement over the last few years.

 The Kariega Foundation and Conservation Volunteers support various maintenance and improvement projects in and around the school.
 Projects include; repairing the aging schoolyard fence to prevent community cattle from destroying the school vegetable garden, replacing many of the broken classroom windows, renovating and painting of classrooms, planting trees and many more.

 The Conservation Volunteers also run a stationary drive which has been an overwhelming success – donations from the volunteers now completely satisfy the stationary demands of Farmerfield School.
 Other school items like books, pocket calculators, toys for the little ones, soccer balls etc. have been donated to the school over the past few years and we continue to get a supply of these items from our volunteers as well as from the Pack-for-a-Purpose initiative.
 We can never get too much!